Spier is proud to be part of the Stellenbosch Ready program. Read more about our safety pledge here.

 - The same protocols used by our restaurants apply

-- There won’t be a buffet offering: all food and beverage items will be individually plated and served; coffee and other break items will be served by a server
+- Our traditional buffet is now a serviced buffet; coffee and other break items will be served by a server

 What precautions are in place at our restaurants?

 - Waiter stations and the host’s desk will be sanitised hourly

 - Order stations will be sanitised between each user and before and after each shift.
 Waiters will sanitise their hands after each use